-Virtual Card Payments on the other hand are designed to streamline the accounts payable process by converting checks to a secure e-payment eliminating the costs associated with distributing paper checks, speeding up the turnaround time in which your vendors receive payments and reducing the risk associated with lost and stolen paper checks.
-The added benefit is that it makes your Accounts Payable process substantially more efficient.
+On the other hand, Virtual Card payments streamline the accounts payable process by converting checks to a secure e-payment eliminating the costs associated with distributing paper checks, speeding up the turnaround time in which your vendors receive payments and reducing the risk associated with lost and stolen paper checks.
+The added benefit is that it makes your accounts payable (AP) process substantially more efficient.

 Virtual Cards or single-issue cards (controlled payment numbers/one-time use credit cards) allow companies to issue credit payments electronically to pay vendors through an existing payment card network all while maintaining the highest security standards.
 Each virtual card is issued to a specific vendor for a specific dollar amount.
 The cards are processed by the vendor similarly to the traditional credit or pay card payments without a physical card or open line of credit being provided.

 With Virtual Cards, Card Numbers: